matttgregg/adv2022/README.md

 was an area I felt the Haskell type system helping me.
 As I refactored, the type system helped guide the right way to rewrite the functions.
 Very nice, well done Haskell.

+## Day 10

+The first one where there's felt a significant shift between part 1 and part 2 today.

+For part 1, it is, as usual, _don't lose your head_ .
+Keep careful track of the things that you need to keep track of, and everything is fine, nothing too weird.

+For part 2 - I love these visualisation type problems.
+There are usually a few and they are extremely satisfying to get done.
+Again, nothing too complicated going on, but a lot of opportunities to fall foul of off-by-one errors.
+For example, I initially missed that the scan positions are zero indexed.
+This is one of those situations where interactive development helps immensely - you can simply test each of your parts in isolation and gain confidence in how they all fit together.